 To measure the satisfaction of current customers, use the following formula:

-Time to Value (TTV)
+4. Customer Time to First Value (TTFV)

-To measure TTV, use the following formula:
+To measure TTFV, use the following formula:

 If you have established a strong relationship with the client, understanding when they first achieved value will be part of the ongoing conversation.
 The smaller this number, the more quickly your clients are getting to value.
 A higher number means you may need to re-evaluate the steps in your process.
 Can you get the client to value more quickly?
 Look for ways to improve that number.

-Net Revenue Retention (NRR)
+5. Net Revenue Retention (NRR)

-- MRR: Monthly recurring revenue
+MRR: Monthly recurring revenue

-- Business Expansion Revenue: Increase in revenue due to upselling or cross-selling
+Business Expansion Revenue: Increase in revenue due to upselling or cross-selling

-- Canceled MRR: customer canceled sale altogether
+Canceled MRR: Customer canceled the sale altogether

-- Downgraded MRR: customer downgraded the service plan and is paying you less than before
+Downgraded MRR: Customer downgraded the service plan and is paying you less than before

 Onboarding Best Practices